daattali/beautiful-jekyll/_drafts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 As you can see for some reason the Virgin DNS resolves only one IP when google's ones resolve a lot.
 That is why in case it happens, the test will be issued to the first IP in the list (62.252.232.30).

 **Parameters**

+I could go through all the possibilities the script offers but the easiest is probably that you play with it or have a look at the help (Help Pingou -Full).

 - DESTINATION: Remote IP or hostname to test.